iiedii/med-evidence-survey/README.md

 6. A user's answer (yes /no /not sure) along with the response time are recorded.

+7. A user can leave at any moment and come back to continue the survey.
+In this case, he needs to read the topic description at the question he left.

+8. A user can't go back to the question he already answered or override the answer in any way.

 ## Copyright Notice

 As the dataset is copyrighted.
 All the question media concerning the videos is removed.
 The code is shared for reference, not for reuse.